SaraSanchezL/portfolio/README.md

-# Personal Portfolio
+# Personal Portfolio 🌠

 <div align="center"> <img src="/src/images/portPreview.png" width="400px"</img> </div>

-Made with React.
+✴️ Made with React.

+## Description

 The content is divided into different components accessible through routes.
 It is designed with HTML and SCSS.
 We have different components: